kapral18/playwriter/playwriter/src/prompt.md

 - `async accessibilitySnapshot({ page, search, contextLines, showDiffSinceLastCall })`: gets a human readable snapshot of clickable elements on the page. useful to see the overall structure of the page and what elements you can interact with.
     - `page`: the page object to snapshot
     - `search`: (optional) a string or regex to filter the snapshot.
 If provided, returns the first 10 matches with surrounding context
-    - `contextLines`: (optional) number of lines of context to show around each match (default: 10)
+    - `contextLines`: (optional) number of lines of context to show around each match (default: 10).
+Also controls context lines in diff output.
-    - `showDiffSinceLastCall`: (optional) if true, returns a unified diff patch showing only changes since the last snapshot call for this page.
+    - `showDiffSinceLastCall`: (optional) if true, returns a unified diff patch showing only changes since the last non-diff snapshot call for this page.
 Disables search when enabled.
 Useful to see what changed after an action.
+Note: diff calls do not update the stored snapshot, so you can call diff multiple times and always compare against the same baseline.
 - `getLatestLogs({ page, count, search })`: retrieves browser console logs.
 The system automatically captures and stores up to 5000 logs per page.
 Logs are cleared when a page reloads or navigates.
     - `page`: (optional) filter logs by a specific page instance.
 Only returns logs from that page
     - `count`: (optional) limit number of logs to return.
 If not specified, returns all available logs